How does a Blow Off Valve work?

 How does the boost affect the movement of the piston?

 What are the essential parts of a Blow Off Valve?

 Where a blow off valve should be fitted!

 The BOV is a separate part that is supposed to be mounted in the intake plumbing between the turbocharger compressor and the throttle plate.

-What is the difference between Nuke Performance Blow off valve and a cheap copy?
+What is the difference between Nuke Performance Blow off valve and a cheap copy from China etc?

 The more expensive BOV´s have much more engineering behind the product which aims to make it more exact and able to perform at higher outputs.

 It is very common that a blow off valve will malfunction, or that it does not work at all at a higher boost pressure.
 This is usually due to leakage or due to late / not sufficient blow off.